Setting Up Dashboards in Dynamics 365

 - Drilling Down into a Dashboard

-- In the Dashboard area of Microsoft Dynamics CRM, select New in the command bar.
+- In the Dashboard area of Dynamics 365, select New in the command bar.

 2. Select the dashboard layout that you want and select Create at the bottom of the screen.